-Whilst risk management is required to be an on-going concern throughout the planning process it is also a major aspect of feasibility assessment and is a required part of the financial planning and control process.
-The sections above addressed the reduction of cash flow risks via the strategic use of partners and innovative revenue attainment but there are other areas of risk that affect the financial planning for events.
+While risk management is required to be an on-going concern throughout the planning process, it is also a major aspect of feasibility assessment and is a required part of the financial planning and control process.
+The sections above addressed the reduction of cash flow risks via the strategic use of partners and innovative revenue attainment, but there are other areas of risk that affect the financial planning for events.
 Getz (1997) maintains that event financial risk management is a process that consists of anticipation, prevention and minimization and that would indicate that it is a necessary consideration at an early stage of planning and therefore strategically important.

 There are two key factors.
 On the one hand, there is a requirement for an event to be safe and there are minimum levels of event health and safety that are governed in most countries by law.
-This will involve the planning of expenditure that will be incurred in the provision of security and medical services for example, and these will be different at every event.
+This will involve the planning of expenditure that will be incurred in the provision of security and medical services, for example, and these will be different at every event.
 The unique nature of the event will determine the provision required and so the risk management process is a necessary inclusion as early as when the event is first conceptualized.
 The very numbers and nature of the audience and participants, and their likely behaviour, may well impact on the financial outlay for the event and for sports events there are particular considerations to be made.
-The provision of safety glass at ice hockey, for example, will require expenditure on special facilities and the monitoring of no go zones at motor racing will additionally incur special stewarding and zoining, both of which have necessary financial implications.
+The provision of safety glass at ice hockey, for example, will require expenditure on special facilities and the monitoring of no go zones at motor racing will additionally incur special stewarding and zoning, both of which have necessary financial implications.

 On the other hand, there is the production of entertainment and a spectacle.
 This may also require expenditure that was not spent at last year's event, or is not spent by a competitor to exceed customer expectation and gain competitive advantage.
 It is just as important to make these decisions early in the planning process.
 The unreliability of weather is a common risk for sports events and contingencies for the provision of cover against foul weather can include insurances against financial loss and the provision of extra facilities such as marquees.
-There are often greater risks in not taking such precautions of course and it is therefore a dangerous gamble not to be fully prepared.
-Additionally, in order to gain competitive advantage there are financial considerations that may appear to be superfluous at the outset and will require the event manager to assess cost versus benefit.
+There are often greater risks in not taking such precautions, of course, and it is therefore a dangerous gamble not to be fully prepared or covered.
+Additionally, in order to gain competitive advantage, there are financial considerations that may appear to be superfluous at the outset and will require the event manager to assess cost versus benefit.
 The decision of whether to spend more on extra facilities, equipment and entertainment for example will require an assessment that may well require research.
-The provision of half-time entertainment for the crowd or better changing facilities for participants may not be directly benefiting revenue but may in the long run attract greater target market take-up.
-Only target market research will effectively support such decision-making.
+The provision of half-time entertainment for the crowd or better changing facilities for participants may not be directly benefiting revenue but may, in the long run, attract greater target market take-up.
+Only target market research will effectively support such decision-making as the NFL's Atlanta Falcons demonstrated when it collected data from its season ticket holders and proceeded to remove commercials from its scoreboard services but added new and increased car parking as well as better furnished rest rooms.